barretoana/barretoana/README.md

 ### hey there!

-I'm Ana, a Data Analyst with design and development experience (i've done a little bit of everything).

-I love working with user generated data, coding (lately i've been very into python) and diverse teams.

-[![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=barretoana&layout=compact)](https://github.com/barretoana?tab=repositories)
+Product Data Analyst with over 6 years significant experience researching and building digital products.
+Fascinated by understanding user behavior through data.
+Communicative, never afraid to ask and always ready to try new things.

+More info on my projects can be found at anabarreto.work [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=barretoana&layout=compact)](https://github.com/barretoana?tab=repositories)